CdRijcke/Project_minor/README.md

 10645012

 <h3>Technical overview:</h3>
 This HTML contains visualizations of a map, barchart and scatterplot.
-All interactive in a way that they are all hoverable, highlight their linked component in each visualization.
+All interactive in a way that they are all hoverable, highlighting their linked component in each visualization.
 A slider and dropdown are provided to select categories.
 Sort option on bargraph